IBM/detect-secrets-stream/docs/operation-guide.md

 ## Making changes to the production database

-1. Before altering the production database, scale down services which may block the change, as they are continuously using this database.
+1. Before altering the production database, scale down services which may block the change, as they are continuously using this database

     ```sh
     kubectl scale --replicas=0 deployment/scan-worker